 Overall Aims of the Post

 The main aim of this role is to facilitate 5 monthly in-person peer-to-peer support groups and facilitate and attend 2 monthly Online Social Group.
 You will arrange speakers such as solicitors and other professionals.
-You will liaise with service users to ensure attendance, book venues, contact caterers, liaise with venues to arrange for room layout and any IT/Tech support required for presentations or speakers.
+You will liaise with service users to ensure attendance, book venues, contact caterers, liaise with venues to arrange for room layout, and any IT/Tech support required for presentations or speakers.
 You will also be required to monitor invoices for support groups.

 Work closely with the Head of Service and Charity Development to support the implementation of SARAG’s strategic plan and maintain a range of services and support for individuals and families affected by exposure to asbestos.